bigbadcyborg/Robotics-assignment-5/README.md

 ```

-**[Turtlebot Nvidia Jeston]** Modify the demo code so that you can chat with a llama via text, but with llama2-7b-chat.
+**[Remote-PC]** Modify the demo code so that you can chat with a llama via text, but with llama2-7b-chat.
 Note that we are going to reference models already in the SD card to save time.

 ```python
 MODEL_PATH = os.path.expanduser(“llama-2-7b-chat.Q4_K_M.gguf”)